PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 and run `:UltisnipsEdit`.
 It should open the snippet file in the nix store (`<c-g>` to see the current file path).
-Originally, you could edit the file like that, but files in nix store are read-only, so you need to modify the snippet file you created in ultisnips directory.
+Originally, you could edit the file like that, but files in nix store are read-only, so you need to modify the snippet file you created in Ultisnips directory.

 {{ end() }}

 ## Use your Neovim

-Create an alias for `nix run` or add your neovim as a package to your Home Manager.
-I preffer to create an alias.
+Create an alias for `nix run` or add your Neovim as a package to your Home Manager.
+I prefer to create an alias.

 ```bash
 nvim = "nix run ~/dev/neovim-nix --";